 The Baptism of Apollos

-At this point in scripture, we know that he has a strong ministry, but it isn’t until the next chapter in Acts that we find out that Apollos didn’t yet know about the Holy Spirit or the baptism of Christ at all.
-That all changes when he runs into Paul at Corinth.
+At this point in scripture, we know that Apollos had a strong ministry, but it is not until the next chapter in Acts that we find out that Apollos did not yet know about the Holy Spirit or the baptism of Christ.
+That would change when he meets Paul at Corinth.

 “And it came to pass, that, while Apollos was at Corinth, Paul having passed through the upper coasts came to Ephesus: and finding certain disciples, He said unto them, Have ye received the Holy Ghost since ye believed?
 And they said unto him, We have not so much as heard whether there be any Holy Ghost.
 And he said unto them, Unto what then were ye baptized?
 And they said, Unto John’s baptism.
 Then said Paul, John verily baptized with the baptism of repentance, saying unto the people, that they should believe on him which should come after him, that is, on Christ Jesus.
 When they heard this, they were baptized in the name of the Lord Jesus.
 And when Paul had laid his hands upon them, the Holy Ghost came on them; and they spake with tongues, and prophesied.” – Acts 19:1-6